Maafushi Prison

 Maafushi Prison is a prison in Maafushi on Kaafu Atoll in the Maldives, 18 mi south of the capital, Malé.
-It is the largest prison on the islands and has held numerous political prisoners over the years, including the former president, Mohamed Nasheed and former president Abdulla Yameen.
+It is the largest prison on the islands and has held numerous political prisoners over the years, including former presidents like Mohamed Nasheed and Abdulla Yameen.

 History

-In September 2003, an uprising broke out at the prison, which resulted in the deaths of inmates Hassan Evan Naseem and Abdulla Amin.
+In September 2003, an uprising broke out at the prison, which resulted in the deaths of inmates Hassan Evan Naseem and Abdulla Ameen.
 12 others were taken to Sri Lanka for injuries, and another, Ali Aalaam, later died.
 The beating of the 19-year-old Naseem to death during the uprising caused a public outcry, and resulted in riots in Malé after his family displayed his disfigured body to the locals.

 At around 7 am on August 13, 2004, the prison was taken during Black Friday.
-Later that day, Fathimath Nisreen, the secretary of online Sandhaan publishers Ahmed Didi and Mohamed Zaki, were arrested by the National Security Service (NSS) during a crackdown on pro-democracy reformists and taken to Maafushi.
+Later that day, Fathimath Nisreen, the secretary of online Sandhaanu publishers Ahmed Didi and Mohamed Zaki, were arrested by the National Security Service (NSS) during a crackdown on pro-democracy reformists and taken to Maafushi.
 Didi was taken to Girifushi due to health problems, but Zaki was incarcerated at Maafushi on 16 August.

 In 2009 a number of riots and jailbreaks broke out, and on January 10 detainees went on a hunger strike in protest at the government's failure to improve the poor conditions of overcrowding and inadequate lighting.
 Prisoners set the prison on fire in April, affecting the health centre, a workshop and a desalination plant, and on April 5 a raid on the prison found homemade bombs, knives and more.
 A further riot in October 2009 caused further extensive damage to the prison through arson.
 Trouble continued the following year, with 15 prisoners injured during a riot in April, and a petition by 236 Maafushi inmates in July to the president, asking for improvements to the prison.

 In April 2013, inmates and staff of the prison were all tested for tuberculosis after one detainee was tested positive with it.